algolia/instantsearch/packages/instantsearch-specs/content/widgets/pagination.md

 classes:
   - name: .ais-Pagination
     description: the root div of the widget
+  - name: .ais-Pagination--noRefinement
+    description: the root div of the widget with no refinement
   - name: .ais-Pagination-list
     description: the list of all pagination items
   - name: .ais-Pagination-item